-Rev. John B. Murphy was sent to organize St. Hugh Parish, named after St. Hugh of Lyon, France.
+Rev. John B. Murphy was sent to organize St. Hugh Parish.
 The new pastor celebrated Sunday Mass in the former Lyons movie theater and the parish school was held in the rectory, while the parish raised the money to finish the combined church and school.

 The present church cornerstone was laid in September 1925 and the first Mass was celebrated in the unfished church on Christmas Day, 1925.
 The Church of St. Hugh was dedicated in 1925 by Cardinal Mundelein.
 St. Hugh school closed in 2001 after 75 years of dedicated service to the parish family and community, but St. Hugh is still a growing parish.
 Today there are approximately 900 families.
 We are a faith community that continues to look for new ways in which to use our gifts in service to one another.
 We are thankful for all those who had a vision before us and shared it with us.

 The Stained Glass Windows in St. Hugh Church